partikelir/technocrat/usage.md

-## IMAGE POST FORMAT
+## POST FORMATS

+Pendrell supports five post formats at present.

+### ASIDE

+Longer than a status but not as important as a regular blog posting.
+Use asides as the name would imply: as a side comment of no great importance that does not feature any imagery.

+### GALLERY

+Full-width display, otherwise no different than a regular post.
+Insert images in the usual way; attachments and featured images won't be shown by default.

+### IMAGE

+Full-width display.
 Image posts should be used as a wrapper for attachments.
 Set a featured image and write about the photo in the body of the post itself.
-Give the attachment a title and caption. *Do not* enter a description unless you want it echoed into the image post itself.
+Give the attachment a title and caption. *Do not* enter a description on the image unless you want it echoed into the image post itself.

+### QUOTATION

+Don't put quotation marks around your quotation!

+### STATUS

+Should be short (less than 140 characters).